urbaman/HomeLab/Kubernetes/Cilium/readme.md

 We then customize the values as per the example (see the cilium documentation for specifics and other settings)

+**Note:** If using Talos, see the Talos docs on cilium for specific settings

 Before installing the chart, we need to create a secret with the keys for the network encryption and the CRDs for the Gateway API

 ```bash